myspaghetti/macos-virtualbox/README.md

 macOS may not support any built-in VirtualBox audio controllers.
 The bootloader [OpenCore](https://github.com/acidanthera/OpenCorePkg/releases) may be able to load open-source or built-in audio drivers in VirtualBox, providing the configuration for STAC9221 (Intel HD Audio) or SigmaTel STAC9700,83,84 (ICH AC97) is available.

 #### FileVault
 The VirtualBox EFI implementation does not properly load the FileVault full disk encryption password prompt upon boot.
 The bootloader [OpenCore](https://github.com/acidanthera/OpenCorePkg/releases/tag/0.5.7) is able to load the password prompt with the parameter `ProvideConsoleGop` set to `true`.
-See bare [config.plist](https://github.com/myspaghetti/macos-guest-virtualbox/files/4455100/config.plist.txt).
+See sample [config.plist](https://github.com/myspaghetti/macos-virtualbox/files/4640669/config.plist.txt).

 ## Dependencies
 All the dependencies should be available through a package manager: